Last Updated on April 16, 2023

 - Florida State Bullies, Florida

-The initial purchase price of a rescued American Bully dog will be much less than a puppy from a breeder, costing only between $200 and $800, and you might even help save a dog from euthanasia.
+The initial purchase price of a rescued American Bully will be much less than a puppy from a breeder, ranging only between $300 and $800, and you might even help save a dog from euthanasia.

-However, you will need to be prepared to train your dog as there’s a possibility that these dogs did not receive formal training or might have experienced a traumatic upbringing that has affected their temperament.
+However, you will need to be prepared to train your pup as there’s a possibility that they did not receive formal training or might have experienced a traumatic upbringing that has affected their temperament.

 American Bully-specific rescue centers near you may be able to help you locate a dog to adopt.
 Here are some you can try.